 Feeling lost with your legal problem?

-The University of Exeter Community Law Clinic may be able to help.
+The University of Exeter Community Law Clinic can help.

-By collaborating with legal professionals, our students gain valuable skills including research, and client interviewing skills, while at the same time, providing a quality service.
-We achieved the Specialist Quality Mark from Recognising Excellence in January 2023.
+By collaborating with legal professionals, the students gain valuable skills, while at the same time, providing a quality service.

 Together as a community, we can make a difference and provide access to justice.